Prettyboy Reservoir

-Prettyboy Reservoir is a 1500 acre reservoir in northern Baltimore County, Maryland, also known as the Hereford Zone.
-Even though the reservoir is in the county, the City of Baltimore owns the reservoir and the surrounding land of forested watershed.
-The reservoir is one of three reservoirs created to supply the Metropolitan Baltimore municipal water system for Baltimore City, Baltimore County and northern Anne Arundel County constructed by the Baltimore City Department of Public Works.
-Prettyboy Reservoir, along with Loch Raven Reservoir that is downstream of the Gunpowder Falls, provide about 61% of the drinking water for the Baltimore Metropolitan system.
-For this reason, the Prettyboy is considered a "source water" or drinking water watershed.
-The reservoir on average contains about 19 e9USgal of water.
+Prettyboy Reservoir is a 1500 acre reservoir in the Hereford Zone of northern Baltimore County, Maryland.
+While the reservoir is in Baltimore County, the independent city of Baltimore owns the reservoir and the surrounding land.
+The reservoir is one of three reservoirs created to supply the municipal water system for Baltimore City, Baltimore County, and northern Anne Arundel County constructed by the Baltimore City Department of Public Works.
+Prettyboy Reservoir, along with Loch Raven Reservoir further down the Big Gunpowder Falls, provide about 61% of the drinking water for the Baltimore metropolitan area system; for this reason, the Prettyboy is considered a "source water" or drinking water watershed.
+The reservoir contains about 19 e9USgal of water on average.